 Further, the Credit Facility requires the Company to observe certain financial covenants, including, among other things, maintenance of minimum levels for book equity ratio, minimum available liquidity and minimum EBITDA levels.
-Further, no assurance can be given that the Company will be in compliance with agreed covenants at later measuring dates and the Group has at certain measuring dates not been compliant with the financial covenants, including that the Group have received waivers (dated 23 June 2022 and 12 December 2022) from non-compliance with the financial covenant stating that the ratio of the Group's Net Interest Bearing Debt to EBITDA shall exceed a certain level as of 30 June 2022 and 31 December 2022, respectively.
-If the Group is unable to comply with agreed covenants at later measuring dates, no assurance can be given that the Group will be able to obtain waivers from the relevant covenants.
+Further, no assurance can be given that the Company will be in compliance with agreed covenants at later measuring dates and the Group has at certain measuring dates not been compliant with the financial covenants, including that the Group have received waivers (dated 23 June 2022 and dated 12 December 2022, respectively) from non-compliance with the financial covenant stating that the ratio of the Group's Net Interest Bearing Debt to EBITDA shall exceed a certain level as of 30 June 2022 and as of 31 December 2022, respectively.
+Further, the Company has received a waiver from DNB Bank the breach of the USD 15 million minimum liquidity covenant, subject to the Company raising at least USD 45 million in new capital.
+If the Group is unable to comply with agreed covenants going forward, no assurance can be given that the Group will be able to obtain waivers from relevant covenants.